DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

    - For live/unfilled portions: calculate fees at the maker rate and add to unsettled fees
 3. **Create a direct relationship** between the live order and its unsettled fees

+## Protocol Fee Discounts

+The system offers protocol fee discounts when using the DEEP fee type, designed to incentivize DEEP holders:

+- **Discount calculation**: The more DeepBook fees you cover with your own DEEP tokens, the higher your discount
+- **Maximum discount**: Achieved when the user fully covers the DeepBook fees themselves
+- **Configuration**: Maximum discount rates are specified for each pool in the `TradingFeeConfig`, alongside the standard fee rates

 ## Fee Settlement Mechanisms

 ### 1. User Cancellation Settlement